aprinur/Scraping_ycombinator/README.md

 # Ycombinator website scraper

-This is a program to scrape company information from ycombinator website using selenium and save it into sqlite database using Sqlalchemy
+This is a program to scrape company information from ycombinator website using selenium and save it into sqlite database using Sqlalchemy.
 <br>

 ## Why I create this program ?